redBorder/newrelic_rb_plugin/README.md

 ```sh
 $> ./configuration.sh LICENSE_KEY INSTANCE_IP
 ```
-Wait a few minutes and you will see the angent automatically added to your plugin section in NewRelic platform
+Wait a few minutes and you will see the angent automatically added to your plugin section in New Relic platform

 ### Let's send data!
 You can do this in two ways: